A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 The fitting focuses on the \ha+\nii+\sii\ and \hb+\oiii\ spectral regions.
 The \ha+\nii\ complex is generally challenging to model due to the blending of broad \ha\ with narrow \ha\ and the adjacent \nii\ doublet.
 To accurately decompose broad \ha, we use isolated, well-detected narrow lines as templates to constrain the profiles of \nii\ and narrow \ha.
 When available, \sii\ is prioritized as the preferred narrow-line template.
 Line widths of AGN forbidden lines are known to correlate with both critical density and ionization potential.
 Both \sii\ and \nii\ are low-ionization species; despite their significantly different critical densities, \sii\ often has a line profile closely resembling that of \nii, as demonstrated in previous studies \citep[e.g.,][]{Ho1997b}.
 Its proximity in wavelength to the \ha+\nii\ region also minimizes spectral resolution mismatch.
 All of these make \sii\ both a physically and practically suitable template.
 If \sii\ is unavailable or too noisy, we resort to \oiii$\,\lambda5007$ as a fallback.
 Although \oiii\ is typically brighter than \sii, its higher ionization potential and critical density often lead to broader and more asymmetric profiles due to kinematic effects such as AGN-driven outflows.
 These limitations should be kept in mind when using it as a template.

 In general, our fitting configurations for emission lines are as follows:

-{\bf Narrow-line modeling:}
+{\bf Narrow-line modeling.}

 (1) Generally, each narrow line is modeled with a single Gaussian by default.
 When \sii\ or \oiii\ are well-detected (S/N$>10$) and display complex profiles that cannot be adequately represented by a single Gaussian, we introduced a second Gaussian.
 The two-Gaussian scheme is only accepted if it statistically improves the fit by $P_{F-\mathrm{test}}<0.05$.
+In the final sample, 56.5\% of the sources require a double-Gaussian model for \oiii, while only 3.1\% require a double-Gaussian representation for \sii.

-(2) The \oiii\,$\lambda\lambda4959,5007$ and \nii\,$\lambda\lambda6548,6583$ doublets each originate from a common upper energy level within their respective pairs.
+(2) For all sources, the \oiii\,$\lambda\lambda4959,5007$ and \nii\,$\lambda\lambda6548,6583$ doublets each originate from a common upper energy level within their respective pairs.
 Accordingly, we fix the wavelength separation within each doublet to laboratory values and constrain the flux ratios to their theoretical values (2.98 for \oiii\ and 2.96 for \nii); both lines in each doublet are assumed to share the same line profile.

 (3) Although the \sii\,$\lambda\lambda6716,6731$ doublet originates from different fine-structure upper levels, we generally assume a shared profile due to limited S/N in most SDSS spectra.
 Independent profiles are fitted only when the data quality allows.